Windward Passage

 No analysis available

-I searched for wording like 'laundry on each floor,' 'laundry room on every floor,' and similar public-remarks phrases.
-The remarks only mention in-unit washer/dryer, which does not support shared laundry on every floor.
+I searched for phrases like 'laundry on each floor,' 'laundry room on every floor,' and similar wording.
+The remarks only mention in-unit washer/dryer, so there is no public-remarks evidence that community laundry exists on every floor.

 Strong building-level evidence that parking exists.
 Across the remarks, many listings mention parking explicitly, including phrases like "1 covered parking stall," "2 parking stalls," "tandem parking," and "open stall."